 Universities and supervisors often assume that PhD students know how to structure their PhD theses.
 But often this assumption is false, which can cause considerable headache and uncertainty.
 It can also waste a lot of time and money as you engage in a process of trial and error working out what goes where.

-If you go to your university’s library, you’ll find a whole shelves of books on how to structure or write your PhD.
-Many of are great, and I highly recommend you check them out, but here I want to present to you a thesis structure 101 lesson.
+If you go to your university’s library, you’ll find whole shelves of books on how to structure or write your PhD.
+Many of these are great, and I highly recommend you check them out, but here I want to present to you a thesis structure 101 lesson.

 In what follows, I’ll talk you through the basic outline of a typical thesis.
 This mirrors and expands upon the PhD Writing Template I’ve created.
 If you haven’t already downloaded it, you can find it here.